The Education of Little Tree: Controversy

 Carter had been an active participant in several white supremacist organizations, including the Ku Klux Klan and the White Citizens' Council.
 He was also a speechwriter for Alabama governor George Wallace, for whom he allegedly wrote Wallace's famous line "Segregation now, segregation tomorrow, segregation forever."
-Although Carter claimed to be part Cherokee, in 1970 he ran for governor of Alabama against Wallace and others (Wallace eventually won another term after a runoff), on a White supremacist platform, finishing fifth among the seven candidates listed on the Democratic Party ballot.
+In 1970 he ran for governor of Alabama against Wallace and others (Wallace eventually won another term after a runoff), on a White supremacist platform, finishing fifth among the seven candidates listed on the Democratic Party ballot.

 In the years following his active political engagement, Carter left Alabama, changed his name, and began his second career as an author, taking care to conceal his background.
 He claimed categorically in a 1976 article in The New York Times that he, Forrest, was not Asa Carter.

 When Carter died in 1979, he was working on The Wanderings of Little Tree, a sequel to The Education of Little Tree, and on a screenplay version of the book.
 Twelve years after Carter's death, the fact that Forrest Carter was actually Asa Earl Carter was documented in a 1991 New York Times exposé by history professor Dan T. Carter (no direct relation).
 The supposed autobiographical truth of The Education of Little Tree was revealed to be a hoax.

 In 2007, Oprah Winfrey pulled the book from a list of recommended titles on her website.
 While Winfrey had promoted the book on her TV show in 1994, calling the novel "very spiritual", she said she "had to take the book off my shelf" after learning the truth about Carter.